 - Coastal and dune systems

-- Wetlands and estuaries
+- Wetlands and estuarine systems

-- Lowland and coastal forest communities
+- Lowland and coastal forest and scrub communities

 - Habitats of threatened indigenous species